- Ph.D. Anthropology, Harvard University, 1984

 - Documentary selected for Vietnamese International Film Festival, 2008-2009

-- Harry J. Benda Prize for best book in Southeast Asian Studies, awarded by the Association for Asian Studies, 1996/03
+- Recipient of National or International Prize in Discipline, Harry J. Benda Prize for best book in Southeast Asian Studies, awarded by the Association for Asian Studies, 1996/03

 - National Science Foundation Grant to Indonesia, 1988-1989